minetest/minetest/README.md

     ENABLE_LUAJIT=ON           - Build with LuaJIT (much faster than non-JIT Lua) ENABLE_SYSTEM_GMP=ON       - Use GMP from system (much faster than bundled mini-gmp) ENABLE_SYSTEM_JSONCPP=OFF  - Use JsonCPP from system
-    RUN_IN_PLACE=FALSE         - Create a portable install (worlds, settings etc. in current directory) USE_GPROF=FALSE            - Enable profiling using GProf
+    OPENGL_GL_PREFERENCE=LEGACY - Linux client build only; See CMake Policy CMP0072 for reference RUN_IN_PLACE=FALSE         - Create a portable install (worlds, settings etc. in current directory) USE_GPROF=FALSE            - Enable profiling using GProf
     VERSION_EXTRA=             - Text to append to version (e.g. VERSION_EXTRA=foobar -> Minetest 0.4.9-foobar)